-The Runnymede Theatre was located at 2223 Bloor St W (south side, west of Runnymede Rd), in the Bloor West Village neighbourhood of Toronto.
+The Runnymede Theatre was located at 2223 Bloor St W (on the south side, west of Runnymede Rd) in the Bloor West Village neighbourhood of Toronto.

 The Architecture of the Runnymede Theatre

-Opening in 1927, the Runnymede Theatre was both a vaudeville theatre and moving picture palace.
-Designed by prominent Toronto architectural firm of Chapman & Oxley, the historic 1,550-seat theatre was built by Famous Players.
-Dubbed “Canada’s Theatre Beautiful”, it cost $250,000 to construct and was one of the first Atmospheric-style theatres in the country.
+Opening in 1927, the Runnymede Theatre was both a vaudeville theatre and a moving picture palace.
+Designed by the prominent Toronto architectural firm Chapman & Oxley, Famous Players built the historic 1,550-seat theatre.
+Dubbed “Canada’s Theatre Beautiful,” it cost $250,000 to construct and was one of the first Atmospheric-style theatres in the country.

 On the exterior of the 2½-storey building, there’s an impressive red brick facade.
 The taller centre section of the facade features a decorative front panel and is crowned with an elaborate cornice.
 Other exterior elements include a ticket booth, stone trim and fancy brickwork around the windows.

 Inside, the magnificent Runnymede Theatre whisked flicker fans to far-off lands under a starry night sky.
 The auditorium walls featured beautiful large murals of building facades, garden foliage and trees.
-The treetops met the ceiling painted to look like an azure blue sky.
-Tiny lights in the ceiling made it appear as though guests were under a starry sky while cloud effects were projected across it.
-There is also ornate plasterwork throughout the auditorium including on the proscenium arch, the twisted columns, the clamshell wall sconces and the decorative ornamentation at the top of the pilasters.
+The treetops met the ceiling, painted to look like an azure blue sky.
+Tiny lights in the ceiling made it appear like guests were under a starry sky while cloud effects were projected across it.
+There is also ornate plasterwork throughout the auditorium, including on the proscenium arch, the twisted columns, the clamshell wall sconces and the decorative ornamentation at the top of the pilasters.

-The evening of June 2nd in 1927 brought an enthusiastic crowd of thousands to see the grand Moorish style theatre.
+The evening of June 2, 1927, brought an enthusiastic crowd of thousands to see the grand Moorish-style theatre.
 Bloor St West was decorated with banners and the Union Jack.
 Many of those who lined the streets were turned away due to the sell-out show.
 After a speech by the theatre’s manager, there was an on-screen presentation showing familiar faces of the business district.
-This was followed by the movies “Fire Brigade” and a side-splitting comedy called “Rookies”.
-There was also a stage performance by Harvey Doney called “On the Road to Mandalay”.
-At 9:30 pm on that premier evening, the Lieutenant-Governor, The Honorable William D Ross entered the theatre and audience gasped with delight.
+This was followed by the movies “Fire Brigade” and a side-splitting comedy called “Rookies.”
+There was also a stage performance by Harvey Doney called “On the Road to Mandalay.”
+At 9:30 pm on that premier evening, the Lieutenant-Governor, The Honorable William D Ross, entered the theatre, and the audience gasped with delight.

 Through the Years

-In 1972, the theatre was converted to a bingo hall.
-Eight years later, the landmark was converted back to a cozy nabe theatre and renovated to feature two-screens.
+In 1972, the theatre was converted into a bingo hall.
+Eight years later, the landmark was restored back to a cozy nabe theatre and renovated to feature two screens.

 Chapters & Shoppers Drug Mart

 That same year, Chapters bookstore took over the building.
-The company spent over $3.5 million in both renovating the theatre for its own use as well as restoration work.
+The company spent over $3.5 million renovating the theatre for its own use and restoration work.

 In 2014 when Chapters lease expired, the beloved landmark became home to Shoppers Drug Mart.

-From the preserved walls and ceiling to the medallion and stage, it’s quite impressive.
-Red velvet curtains frame the theatre’s wooden stage while vintage images of the neighbourhood are shown on a large screen.
+From the preserved walls and ceiling to the medallion and stage, it’s pretty impressive.
+Red velvet curtains frame the theatre’s wooden stage while vintage neighbourhood images are shown on a large screen.